santhosh7403/realword-app-leptos-axum-sqlite/README.md

 To showcase the app and test, some sample users and data are populated.
 User names 'user1' to 'user5' are available and password is same as username.
 In case if you want to remove this data, you may delete the 'basedata' files inside migrations folder and setup database as explained in [ database readme ](https://github.com/santhosh7403/realword-app-leptos-axum-sqlite/blob/main/README_DATABASE.md).

+# Sqlite fts5 (full-text search)

+The full-text search feature added covers three fields from articles table.
+If you are interested to learn how it works or want to experiment different search methods, please refer the sqlite fts5 documentation [ here ](https://www.sqlite.org/fts5.html#overview_of_fts5)

 # Inspiration and Thanks